universal-ctags/python-ctags3/README.md

 *NOTE*: This a fork from the original python-ctags that adds support for Python 3.
 It is currently maintained by Jonas Haag.

-Exuberant Ctags supports indexing of many modern programming languages.
+Ctags supports indexing of many modern programming languages.
 Python is a powerful scriptable dynamic language.
 Using Python to access Ctags index file is a natural fit in extending an application's capability to examine source code.

 This project wrote a wrapper for read tags library.
 I have been using the package in a couple of projects and it has been shown that it could easily handle hundreds of  source files.

 ## Requirements
  * C compiler (gcc/msvc)
  * Python version >= 2.6
- * [http://prdownloads.sourceforge.net/ctags/ctags-5.7.tar.gz Install Exuberant Ctags] (need it to generate tags file).
+ * Ctags implementation like [http://prdownloads.sourceforge.net/ctags/ctags-5.7.tar.gz Exuberant Ctags] or [https://github.com/universal-ctags/ctags Universal Ctags] (need it to generate tags file).

 ## Installation